insodoc/insomnia-documenter/README.md

 MIT.

-*Note: this project is not affiliated with Insomnia.*
+*Note: this project is not affiliated with Kong and/or Insomnia.*

 ## Insomnia Documenter for enterprise